-Google lets Gmail give away your location - 1.0 out of 5 based on 1 vote
+Google lets Gmail give away your location - 3.0 out of 5 based on 2 votes

 A week after unveiling Google Latitude, which enables people to track the exact location of friends or family through their mobile devices, the company today announced that its Gmail software can now show the location of e-mail writers.